chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 NOTE: In future versions of CCM, this configuration will likely be automatically applied during installation, and this step will not be required.

 There is a requirement within the CCM site to send emails to end users of the application.
 For example, when registering a new user, or resetting a password.
-To ensure that these emails contain a properly clickalbe link a modification needs to be made to the `appsettings.json` file which is located in the `c:\tools\chocolatey-management-web` folder.
+To ensure that these emails contain a properly clickable link a modification needs to be made to the `appsettings.json` file which is located in the `c:\tools\chocolatey-management-web` folder.

 Open this file in a text editor, and add the following entry: